-Especially in mediation, and settlement negotiations, a divorce is very much a game of give and take.
+Especially in mediation, and settlement negotiations, a divorce is very much a game of “give and take”.
 The golden middle ground (which oft seems to be unnecessarily elusive to parties) is reaching a compromise whereby a party may give up some of their rights in respect of something towards which they feel less strongly, in favour of gaining rights in respect of something which means a lot to them.
 This exercise is critical in reaching a settlement which is workable and fair.

 Psychologists are fond of referring to the statement that the whole is more than the sum of its parts.
 This is especially true of joint households which are being divided.
-Parties to a divorce would do well to realize that both parties will inevitably end up slightly poorer as a result of the divorce, and that they are not the only one losing out as a result.
+Parties to a divorce would do well to realize that both parties will inevitably end up slightly poorer as a result of the divorce and that they are not the only one losing out as a result.
 It is unfortunate how many couples going through divorce become sidetracked with a suspicion that the other party is trying to take them for a ride or trying to use them as a meal ticket.
 Provided that both parties let go of this mentality at an early stage in the divorce they may easily save themselves a lot of heartache, money, and time.

 It is imperative to bear in mind when mediating or negotiating a divorce that the keyword should always be reasonableness.
-Unfortunately it is not always possible for the parties to objectively evaluate their reasonableness, and it is for this reason that mediation and alternative dispute resolution whereby third parties would guide the couple in the right direction are gaining immense traction in South African law.
+Unfortunately, it is not always possible for the parties to objectively evaluate their reasonableness, and it is for this reason that mediation and alternative dispute resolution whereby third parties would guide the couple in the right direction are gaining immense traction in South African law.

-Parties would therefore be acting in their own interest if they realistically evaluate their position and act accordingly in a manner which is both rational and calculated.
+Parties would, therefore, be acting in their own interest if they realistically evaluate their position and act accordingly in a manner which is both rational and calculated.

 7. Not taking the time to learn and consider one’s options before beginning the process

-The final paragraph heading in the article alluded to above, hits the nail on the head.
-Unfortunately there are too few couples who take the time to obtain legal advice before considering a divorce.
-Nine times out of ten I am approached by a person going through divorce at the stage where the situation has, to a large extent, started to blow up in their face.
+The final paragraph heading in the article alluded to above hits the nail on the head.
+Unfortunately, there are too few couples who take the time to obtain legal advice before considering a divorce.
+Nine times out of ten I am approached by a person going through a divorce at the stage where the situation has, to a large extent, started to blow up in their face.
 The parties may unwittingly cause great damage to themselves, their soon-to-be ex-spouse, as well as their children if they are not properly advised and assisted from an early stage.
 The greatest risk that parties run is not knowing their rights, or conversely sincerely, but mistakenly, believing they are entitled to things.
 This fear on the one side and sense of entitlement on the other invariably leads to acrimony and distrust.

 When obtaining legal advice, it is very important for parties to remember that no single attorney’s opinion should be considered as canon law.
 Most attorneys will not take any offence at clients seeking a second opinion, and people going through a divorce should be aware that it is their right to do so.
 Going through a difficult time in one’s life, such as divorce, it is extremely important to have the right person on your side.
 This is not necessarily related to only the skill of the practitioner involved, but also to their personality, and their approach.

-In conclusion it must be reiterated that A Divorce is Never Easy, but if the parties apply a little bit of common sense, humility, and mutual respect, it is possible for a divorce to be finalized in such a manner as to not lead to emotional and financial ruin.
+In conclusion, it must be reiterated that A Divorce is Never Easy, but if the parties apply a little bit of common sense, humility, and mutual respect, it is possible for a divorce to be finalized in such a manner as to not lead to emotional and financial ruin.